Southern Arterial Route: Green Square Road Hierarchy and Traffic Study (RTA, unknown date)

 The April 2010 "Planning Proposal: transport Report for Proposed Town Core Sites within the Green Square Town Centre" by Colston Budd Hunt & Kafes Pty Ltd, on behalf of "Green Square consortium and Landcom" references a one-way pair study.
 This report states (2.19) that "The RTA has investigated a plan to convert Botany Road and Wyndham Street north of Green Square into a one-way pair in order to extend the Southern Arterial route from Raglan Street/Henderson Street in Redfern southwards to Green Square.
 O’Riordan Street would then form the continuation of this route southwards to the airport.
 This proposal was investigated in the “Green Square Road Hierarchy and Traffic Study”.
 The RTA has decided not to proceed with the plan and has prepared an alternative detailed scheme to upgrade the intersections of Bourke Street with Botany Road, O’Riordan Street and Wyndham Street, in order to provide additional capacity and a configuration that would be compatible with the proposed development of the town centre.

-The City of Sydney Planning Policy Sub-Committee stated in 2007 that the "The arterial network is under the care and control of the RTA which has future plans to complete the Southern Arterial route".
+The City of Sydney Planning Policy Sub-Committee stated in 2007 that "The arterial network is under the care and control of the RTA which has future plans to complete the Southern Arterial route".

 Proposals to remove the Arterial in the 2000s

+Redfern Waterloo Authority Request (2006)

+As of February 2006 the Redfern-Waterloo Authority's vision was to reinstate two way traffic operations on Regent and Gibbons Streets.
+They believed it would create a safer main street and pedestrian environment.
+The RWA believed the restoration of Regent Street to two way traffic is feasible.